Covid-19 loves Velcro (or why are some more anxious about this than others?)

 I'm not talking about someone with the very real risk of a compromised immune system, respiratory illness, or financial hardship.
 I'm not talking about the very real precautions that we need to take.

-But rather about those of us checking Facebook obsessively, and breaking up fights between kids, and realizing we don't have to rush, but also dealing with the discomfort of slowing down and finding all of this super difficult even though our rational brain is telling us we'll probably be fine.
+I'm talking to those of us checking Facebook obsessively, wondering how to clean our food from the grocery store, and breaking up fights between kids stuck at home.
+I'm speaking to those of us dealing with the discomfort of slowing down, living in uncertainty, and finding this super difficult even though our rational brain is telling us we'll probably be fine.

-Or at the extreme I'm talking about those in self-isolation who are feeling completely paralyzed in their houses and who would drink hand sanitizer if they could.
-Or those actually drinking hand-sanitizer, or a drink with the equivalent amount of alcohol.
+Or at the extreme I'm talking to those in self-isolation who are feeling completely paralyzed in their houses who would drink hand sanitizer if they could.
+Or those actually drinking hand-sanitizer, or many drinks with the equivalent amount of alcohol.

-How do you balance what's actually going on in this current crazy reality, with the bigness of the fear that's going on in your body?
+How do we balance what's actually going on in this current crazy reality, with the bigness of the fear that's going on in our bodies?

-These are the two things you must balance.
+These are the two things we must balance.

 "This is cray cray for real" AND "I'm not dying."